 A. Sutherland - AncientPages.com - The indigenous peoples of the Pacific Northwest Coast

-Left: A Gitxsan pole (left) and Kwakwaka'wakw pole (right) at Thunderbird Park in Victoria, British Columbia.
-Image via wikipedia; Right: Totem pole in Vancouver, British Columbia.
-Image via wikipedia
+A Gitxsan pole (left) and Kwakwaka'wakw pole (right) at Thunderbird Park in Victoria, Canada.
+IMage credit: H at English Wikipedia - Public Domain; Right: Totem pole in Vancouver, British Columbia.
+Image credit: - CC BY-SA 4.0

-Many of Haida totems (even contemporary ones) are topped with carved watchmen who stand guard.
+Many Haida totems (even contemporary ones) are topped with carved watchmen who stand guard.

-Totem poles had never been religious objects of worship but a way to express a family pride, the ancestry and the social rank of the family or pass down myths of great importance to future generations.
+Totem poles had never been religious objects of worship but a way to express a family pride, ancestry, and the social rank of the family or pass down myths of great importance to future generations.

 An interesting type of pole was the so-called "shame pole", carved for a chief, who wanted to ridicule or shame another person, usually his rival.
 The shame pole was standing in a public place and functioned as a form of public ridicule.
 When restitution was made, the carving came down.

 The tradition of the totem poles extended from the southeast corners of Alaska southward through the Canadian coastal province of British Columbia.
 It even reached Puget Sound located in Western Washington State.

 The totem poles could be read like a book, full of history and legends of tribes, continuously passed on from one generation to another.
 These stories involved animals, birds, and symbols.